abdullah12-alt/Meetup-planner-WebApp-/README.md

 Organizers can effortlessly create and manage their meetups through the admin portal, while participants can easily register for meetups and RSVP to the events they're interested in using their email.

 ## Key Features

 Key features of the Django Meetup Planner include:

-1: Creating and managing meetups: Users can easily create and manage their meetups, set the location, and specify the date and time.

-2: Registration and RSVPs: Participants can register for meetups via email and RSVP to the event, streamlining the registration process and making it easier for organizers to keep track of attendees.

-3: Location search: Users can search for meetups based on their location and find events that are happening nearby, making it convenient for them to attend events that interest them.

-## Key Features

-Key features of the Django Meetup Planner include: